Nick Brandt and WILLAS contemporary Receive Prestigious Awards in MILAN.

 We are pleased to announce our participation at MIA PHOTO FAIR BNP PARIBAS in Milan in March, with a strong selection of recent works by Nick Brandt, Jan C. Schlegel and Helene Schmitz exploring the delicate balance of life on Earth in the Anthropocene era.
 The exhibition examines the interconnections between ecosystems, human survival, and environmental changes that shape our planet's future.

-Nick Brandt’s SINK / RISE (2023) was photographed underwater in Fiji.
-A pre-apocalyptic vision, it features local people who are representatives of those whose homes, land and livelihood will be lost as the water rises.
-The Echo of Our Voices (2024) was photographed in Jordan, one of the most water-scarce countries in the world.
+Chapter Four, The Echo of Our Voices (2024), was photographed in Jordan, one of the most water-scarce countries in the world.
 It features rural families who fled the war in Syria, now living lives of constant displacement due to climate change.
-Nick Brand’s works capture the vulnerability and resilience of those on the frontlines of climate change.
+The Echo of Our Voices was partially funded by Gallerie d’Italia Museum, Turin, Italy.

 Jan C. Schlegel's Life on Earth (2024) series reveals phytoplankton's hidden beauty and critical importance through exquisite handmade platinotype prints.
 Schlegel’s work highlights the fragility of marine ecosystems and their vital role in sustaining life on our planet.